About r4wRun

 - Within each elimination group, riders are sorted by qualifying time.

-- DNF/DSQ riders are placed last within their group.
+- DNF/DSQ riders are placed last within their group; DNS riders are placed after DNF/DSQ.

-- Riders who qualified but didn't make the bracket appear below all bracket participants.
+- Riders who qualified but didn't make the knockout appear below all knockout participants.

 Podium & Results Display